zilexa/Homeserver/docker/README.md

 &nbsp;
 ## The Docker Compose Guide
 ### Step 1 - Create Docker subvolume
 All your application data and server config files should be stored on a seperate btrfs subvolume.
 This allows extremely easy snapshotting, backup and restore in case of server issues or if you need to migrate to a new machine.
-All you have to do is install Docker Compose, mount this subvolume, run docker-compose up -d and your applications are up-and-running with their entire configuration!
+All you have to do is install Docker Compose, mount this subvolume, run docker-compose up -d and your applications are up-and-running with their entire configuration!\
 1. Mount the os disk filesystem root to /mnt/system:/
 `sudo mount -o subvolid=5 /dev/nvme0n1p2 /mnt/system`
 2. Create subvolume
 `sudo btrfs subvolume create /mnt/system/@docker`
-3. Add this line to your fstab, make sure to add the UUID of your OS disk, which you can find via `sudo blkid`
+3. Add to fstab: `sudo nano /etc/fstab`
+Now copy paste following
 ```
 # Mount DOCKER subvolume: @docker
-UUID=YOUR-OS-DISK-UUID /home/asterix/docker  btrfs   defaults,noatime,subvol=@docker 0       2
+UUID=YOUR-OS-DISK-UUID /home/YOURUSERNAME/docker  btrfs   defaults,noatime,subvol=@docker 0       2
 ```
+Make sure to copy/paste the UUID from `/` and `/home` in there, save via CTRL+O, exit via CTRL+X.\
 Then mount via `sudo mount -a`

-### Step 1 - Prepare Docker
+### Step 2 - Prepare Docker
 The [PREP_SERVER+DOCKER.SH](https://github.com/zilexa/Homeserver/blob/master/prepare-server-docker.sh) script, containing lots of info I gathered/learned via trial&error, it will save you a lot of time.
 Download and execute it or edit the file to your liking before executing:
 ```